Word Searching on Geograph

 tags:church Search for the word church just in the tags attached to an image.

-note, if wanting to search by tag prefix, dont enter the :, eg to search the tag [ river:Arthog ], you need to enter tags: "river Arthog"
+note, if wanting to search by tag prefix, don't enter the : within the tag, eg to search the tag [ river:Arthog ], you need to enter tags: "river Arthog"

 - Prefix a keyword with = to match exactly.